The O. P. Morton Lumberyard,

 The Glencoe Baptist Church

-located across the railroad from what I remember as the Crouch Gas Service
+located across the railroad from what we remember as the Crouch Gas Service

 Thanks! to Terry Combs Caldwell for the image